Tarte au citron: Lemon Tart Recipe

-- grated zest of one lemon, preferably unsprayed
+- grated zest of two lemons, preferably unsprayed

-- 6 tablespoons (85 g) butter, salted or unsalted, cut into bits
+- 12 tablespoons (170 g) butter, salted or unsalted, cut into cubes

 - One pre-baked 9-inch (23 cm) tart shell

-1. In a medium-sized non-reactive saucepan, heat the lemon juice, zest, sugar, and butter.
+1. In a medium-sized non-reactive saucepan, heat the lemon juice, zest, sugar, butter, eggs and egg yolks.
 Have a mesh strainer nearby.

-4. Pour the lemon curd though a strainer directly into the pre-baked tart shell, scraping with a rubber spatula to press it through.
+3. Pour the warm lemon curd though a strainer into a bowl (or directly into the tart shell), scraping with a rubber spatula to press it through.